Vats813/Library-Management/README.md

 Overview:
 The Student Database Management System (SDBMS) is a console-based application developed in C++ that allows for the efficient management of student data, courses, and grades.
 The system supports operations like adding, updating, deleting, and searching for records related to students, courses, and grades.
-It also supports SQL queries for calculating student CGPA and reports on student enrollment by major.
 It is designed to provide a simple yet effective way to organize and retrieve information for educational institutions.

 Features: